plforacle/mysql-rag/build-chatbot/build-chatbot.md

       index.html - Add popup overlay and handling for About button styles.css - Styling for popup window

-      I want to improve this chatbot so when the About button is pressed a small window pops up with the centered text, "This Chatbot was created during the OraPub How-To Webinar in December of 2024!"
+      I want to improve this chatbot so when the About button is pressed a small window pops up with the centered text, "This Chatbot was created during the MySQL and HeatWave Summit in April 2025!"
 How can I do this?

       </copy>```